 For the adept in yoga, Pranava goes upward.
 But for the ignorant, it goes downward.
 It goes up or down from Anahata.
-The Pranava is like an unbroken flow of oil or like the sound of a bell which is gradually slowing down.
+The Pranava is like an unbroken flow of oil or like the sound of a bell that is gradually slowing down.

-In Jagrat state (waking), Hamsa manifests in between the eyes.
+In the Jagrat state (waking), Hamsa manifests in between the eyes.
 Sa is Kechari.
 Sa is Atman.
 Ha is Paramatman.
-If Atman mediates on Paramatman as Paramatman alone is the substance, Atman becomes Paramatman.
+If Atman mediates with Paramatman as Paramatman alone is the substance, Atman becomes Paramatman.

 As long as the eyes are fixed in the middle of the eyebrows, Prana does not move at all.
-As a result, the yogi will not have any fear of death as long as his eyes are fixed in there.
-Even for the least fear of death, Lord Brahma also control Prana.
+As a result, the yogi will not have any fear of death as long as his eyes are fixed on there.
+Even for the least fear of death, Lord Brahma also controls Prana.
 Hence the yogis and sages are advised to control Prana.

 Prana travels outside for a distance of twenty-six Angulas through left and right paths.
 Only for this reason, the control of Prana is advised.
 The control of Prana is possible only when the impurities of Nadis are done away with.

-During day and night, for every twelve Matras, the Prana changes its course in a cycle of domination over right nostril and left nostril, one after another.
-The yogi has this knowledge of the course of prana for performing Pranayama.
+During day and night, for every twelve Matras, the Prana changes its course in a cycle of domination over the right nostril and left nostril, one after another.
+As a result, the yogi has this knowledge of the course of prana for performing Pranayama.

-One Pranayama includes Puraka of twelve repetitions of Om, Kumbhaka of sixteen repetitions and Rechaka of ten repetitions.
+One Pranayama includes Puraka of twelve repetitions of Om, Kumbhaka of sixteen repetitions, and Rechaka of ten repetitions.
 This is the lower type of Pranayama.
-The intermediate type has double the counts and Superior type has triple the counts.
+Likewise, the intermediate type has double the counts and the Superior type has triple the counts.
 In the inferior type, the yogi experiences perspiration.

-Assuming Bhatta Padmasana, saluting his Guru and Lord Siva, and fixing his eyes on the tip of the nose, the yogi should practice pranayama.
+Assuming Baddha Padmasana, saluting his Guru and Lord Siva, and fixing his eyes on the tip of the nose, the yogi should practice pranayama.
 Having stopped the nine orifices of the body, meditating on Atman in the Sahasrara, the yogi should hold and lead Prana along with Apana and the fire of Kundalini.

 Twelve Pranayamas constitute one Pratyahara.
 Twelve Pratyahara makes one propitious Dharana.
-Twelve Dharanas makes one Dhyana for the yoga aspirants.
-Twelve Dhyanas alone makes one Samadhi.
-In Samadhi, the endless radiance is pervading every side towards the universe.
-For the yogi in Samadhi, there are no duties and observances.
+Likewise, Twelve Dharanas make one Dhyana for the yoga aspirants.
+Twelve Dhyanas alone make one Samadhi.

-Assuming Siddhasana by placing the genitals in between the pair of heels, pressing the orifices of ears, eyes, and nostrils by his fingers, inhaling through the mouth and retaining the breath in his chest by merging with Apana which has been brought up by efforts, the yogi should fix his mind on Dharana in Sahasrara.
+Assuming Siddhasana by placing the genitals in between the pair of heels, pressing the orifices of ears, eyes, and nostrils with his fingers, inhaling through the mouth, and retaining the breath in his chest by merging with Apana which has been brought up by efforts, the yogi should fix his mind on Dharana in Sahasrara.